pythianLopez/Zabbix-Windows-NTFS-MountPoints-Template/README.md

 # Zabbix-Windows-NTFS-MountPoints-Template

-This repository contains a Zabbix Template to monitor NTFS mount points to folders and a Powershell script to get those mountpoints
+This repository contains a Zabbix Template to monitor NTFS mount points to folders and a Powershell script to get those mount points information.

+The current Zabbix Agent does not support that functionality

 ## Installation